josmar-crwdstffng/angular/aio/content/guide/content-projection.md

     <code-example header="content-projection/src/app/app.component.html"  region="ng-template" path="content-projection/src/app/app.component.html"></code-example>

-    The `<ng-template>` element defines a block of content that a component can render based on its own logic.
+    The `<ng-template>` element defines a block of content that a component can render based on self-contained logic.
     A component can get a reference to this template content, or `TemplateRef`, by using either the `@ContentChild` or `@ContentChildren` decorators.
-    The preceding example creates a custom directive, `appExampleZippyContent`, as an API to mark the `<ng-template>` for the component's content.
+    The preceding example creates a custom directive, `appExampleZippyContent`, as an API to mark the `<ng-template>` for the content of the component.
     With the `TemplateRef`, the component can render the referenced content by using either the `ngTemplateOutlet` directive, or with the `ViewContainerRef` method `createEmbeddedView()`.

 1. [Create an attribute directive](guide/attribute-directives#building-an-attribute-directive) with a selector that matches the custom attribute for your template.